 Reparations in cases of sexual violence within international law discourse have been discussed a lot lately.
 Following the rich jurisprudence of the Inter American Court of Human Rights (IACHR) and recently published guidelines of the International Center of Transitional Justice (ICTJ) for court-ordered reparations in cases of sexual violence, eyes start to turn towards the ICC.
-In this decision from 21 March 2016 the ICC has convicted the Congolese Movement of Liberation of the Congo (MLC) leader Jean-Pierre Bemba for the crimes committed by his troops in the Central African Republic between 2002-2003.
+In the decision from 21 March 2016 the ICC has convicted the Congolese Movement of Liberation of the Congo (MLC) leader Jean-Pierre Bemba for the crimes committed by his troops in the Central African Republic between 2002-2003.
 It was the first time that the Court acknowledged rape as war crime and crime against humanity.

 Reparations at the ICC